Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Discussion

 Despite progress within a few specific outcomes, there was no obvious overall trend in the sizes of datasets used over time, either in terms of the number of slides or the number of participants.
-Similarly, there was no evidence that recent research included more rigorous internal validations, though external validations have been increasing in frequency - no research before 2021 included any external validation with ovarian cancer data, but two papers published in 2021 \cite{Shin2021, Zeng2021} and three published in 2022 \cite{Boschman2022, Farahani2022, Wang2022} did.
-These external validations were typically limited to small quantities of data from a single external data centre or of a different data type (TMA rather than WSI).
-However, the inclusion of any external validation demonstrates progress from previous research.
+Similarly, there was no evidence that recent research included more rigorous internal validations, though external validations have been increasing in frequency - no research before 2021 included any external validation with ovarian cancer data, but seven studies published more recently did \cite{Shin2021, Zeng2021,Boschman2022, Farahani2022, Mayer2022, Wang2022b,Meng2023}.
+While these external validations were typically limited to small quantities of data, the inclusion of any external validation demonstrates progress from previous research.
 Such validations are essential to the clinical utility of these models as real-world implementation will require robustness to different sources of visual heterogeneity, with variation occurring across different data centres and within data centres over time.
 As this field continues to mature, we hope to see more studies conduct thorough validations with larger, high-quality independent datasets, including clearly reported protocols for patient recruitment and selection, pathology slide creation, and digitization.
 This will help to reduce the biases, limited reproducibility, and limited generalisability identified in most of the existing research in this domain.